SK-Griggs/adventuregame/README.md

 Cat 2.
 Utlize External Data- read dat from an external file and use that data in your application.
 (The titles are from a csv file and the game narrows the list down to 1-3 titles. )

 Cat.
 3 Data display -display data on a tabular form.
 Depending on what you choose at level three you can see the entire table of title choices.
 As you narrow the list down, individual rows are displayed offering more information about the book title.

+Cat.
+4  The program should utilize a virtual environment and a document library dependencies in a requirements.txt file (pip install pandas -which is needed for the game- has been saved in the requirements.txt file. )